 A Legacy That Lives.
 A Fight That Matters.

-The Dr. Tyra Edwards Baker Foundation was established to honor the life and legacy of a woman whose passion for education and love for people left an unforgettable mark.
-Her life ended due to ALS, but her impact is just beginning.
+The Dr. Tyra Edwards Baker Foundation was established to honor the life and legacy of a woman whose passion for education and love for people has and continues to impact her community.

 This foundation is for every overlooked patient, every unspoken story, and every family holding onto hope.